markmuetz/stormtracks/docs/installation.rst

 Install stormtracks
 -------------------

 Installing stormtracks using pip will install `stormtracks-admin.py`, a utility which can help install stormtrack's dependencies.
 This will perform a complete install on Debian based linux computers.
-This will prompt you for your root password, if you are unhappy about this use the next manual method.
+This will prompt you for your root password, if you are unhappy about this then use the next manual method to see what is going on.
+First installation will take a while, around 20-30 mins.
+Subsequent installations should be fast, around 20s.

 ::